How to Upgrade to Drupal 10

 Below, I’ll talk about some of the new features Drupal 10 has to offer and why you should consider moving to Drupal 10 sooner rather than later.

-Drupal 10 is all about improving the experience.
+Drupal 10 is all about improving the experience for everyone.

 Site owners and site builders will benefit from Automatic Updates and Project Browser, features planned for future versions of Drupal 10.
 Once added, they’ll provide tools for managing your Drupal website in the admin UI.
 These improvements will make Drupal more accessible to non-technical users and anyone who wants to explore what can be built with Drupal.